apollographql/apollo/docs/source/tutorial/schema.md

 <img class="screenshot" src="../img/explorer-tab.jpg" />

-To use the Explorer with your locally running server, you register a **dev graph** with Apollo Studio, like so:
+To use the Explorer with your locally running server, you create a **dev graph** in Apollo Studio, like so:

 1. Visit [studio.apollographql.com/dev](https://studio.apollographql.com/dev).